 Eric’s research focuses on public child-serving systems and how to maximize their positive effects on youth with behavioural health needs and their families.
 To this end, his work focuses primarily on two areas with high public health significance.
 The first is intensive care coordination models for youths with serious emotional and behavioural challenges.
 In this area, Eric co-directs the National Wraparound Initiative, the National Wraparound Implementation Center (www.nwic.org), and the UW Wraparound Evaluation and Research Team, and has led multiple federally-funded research and intervention development projects aimed at defining and evaluating impact of intensive care coordination models.
 The second area is school mental health services.
 In this area, Eric is Associate Director of the UW SMART Center, where he leads the Center’s Technical Assistance Core and directs several federally-funded studies of school-based mental health interventions.

-Claire Burns is Director for Programmes and Services at CELCIS, Centre for Excellence for Looked After Children in Scotland (CELCIS), University of Strathclyde, Scotland.
+Claire Burns is Director for Programmes and Services at CELCIS, CELCIS – the Centre for Excellence for Children's Care and Protection, University of Strathclyde, Scotland.

 Claire has a professional background in social work and has experience of practice, management and teaching within child and family services.
 Claire is responsible for leading the development and sustainability of CELCIS, a leading improvement and innovation Center with a track record of bringing specialist knowledge and experience of front-line practice, research and data, learning and development, and policy implementation to use evidence-informed approaches that supports sustainable change and improvement in systems, organisations and services for children and families.
 Claire has been instrumental in expanding CELCIS’ capacity to adopt implementation informed models of consultancy, using the Active Implementation Frameworks.
 She has been an avid attendee of the Global Implementation Conference and is excited to be part of the team co-hosting GIC 2019 in Glasgow.